-WARNING: Internal combustion engines present special hazards during operation and fueling.
+Internal combustion engines present special hazards during operation and fuelling.
 Read and follow the warning instructions in the engine Owner's Manual and the safety guidelines below.
-Failure to follow the warnings and safety standards could result in severe injury ordeath.
+Failure to follow the warnings and safety standards could result in severe injury or death.

 - DO NOT run the machine indoors or in an enclosed area such as a deep trench unless adequate ventilation, through such items as exhaust fans or hoses, is provided.
-Exhaust gas from the engine contains poisonous carbon monoxide gas; exposure to carbon monoxide can cause loss of consciousness and may lead to death. - DO NOT smoke while operating the machine. - DO NOT smoke when refueling the engine. - DO NOT refuel a hot or running engine. - DO NOT refuel the engine near an open flame. - DO NOT spill fuel when refueling the engine. - DO NOT run the engine near open flames. - ALWAYS refill the fuel tank in a well ventilated area. - ALWAYS replace the fuel tank cap after refueling. - ALWAYS check the fuel lines and the fuel tank for leaks and cracks before starting the engine.
-Do not run the machine if fuel leaks are present or the fuel lines are loose. - ALWAYS avoid contact with hot fuel, oil, exhaust fumes and solid surfaces.
+Exhaust gas from the engine contains poisonous carbon monoxide gas (CO); exposure to carbon monoxide can cause loss of consciousness and may lead to death. - DO NOT smoke while operating the machine. - DO NOT smoke when refuelling the engine. - DO NOT refuel a hot or running engine. - DO NOT refuel the engine near an open flame. - DO NOT spill fuel when refuelling the engine. - DO NOT run the engine near an open flame. - ALWAYS refill the fuel tank in a well-ventilated area. - ALWAYS replace the fuel tank cap after refuelling. - ALWAYS check the fuel lines and the fuel tank for leaks and cracks before starting the engine.
+Do not run the machine if fuel leaks are present or the fuel lines are loose. - ALWAYS avoid contact with hot fuel, oil, and exhaust fumes.